- How to recognize a roadside work zone

 Work zone driving tips

-When you approach a work zone, drive like you, a loved one or a close friend works there.
+When you approach a work zone, drive like a loved one or a close friend works there.
 Even if you’re briefly delayed, remember that those delays are necessary to help keep roadside workers safe.

 Workers report speeding and distracted drivers as the dangerous behaviour they see the most.
 There’s a lot going on around you: shifting traffic patterns, uneven or narrow road surfaces, sudden stops, lane changes, and traffic control devices and persons.